Key Tasks for June

 Tuesday 5th June is when the authorisation for plant protection products containing iprodione ends.
 As such, by law, it is the official date for the disposal, storage and use of existing stocks by any persons.

-June 2018 is the month for anyone not currently familiar with non-pesticidal disease prevention, as part of an Integrated Pest Management Plan (IPM), to seek out information and advice in readiness for disease pressure in autumn of 2018.
+June 2018 is the month for anyone not currently familiar with disease prevention as part of a nutritional based programme to seek out information and advice in readiness for disease pressure in autumn of 2018.

 Maintaining a cricket square requires regular mowing, so it is important to keep your blades sharp at all times.
 Backlapping will help prolong their lives, but they should be sent for re-grinding, with your bottom blade replaced at the same time, especially a shaver blade.